rangle/ngCourse2/directives/structural_directives/ng_for_directive.md

 # NgFor Directive

-The `NgFor` directive is a way of repeating a template by using each item of an iterable as that template's context.
+The `ngFor` directive is a way of repeating a template by using each item of an iterable as that template's context.

 ```typescript
 @Component({